vincentweisser/Computational_Longevity/Book/_build/html/_sources/Chapter 1 - Motivation.md

 ***
 >*Important notes*:
 * This is a rolling set of writings, meaning information will be added on a regular basis.
 There is no end.
-* Any corrections and/or additions are encouraged.
+* Any corrections and/or additions that are substantial will be rewarded with 100$ worth of ETH.
+Contact me with your PR on github and wallet adress here: https://www.linkedin.com/in/noahweber123/
 ***

 # Chapter 1 - Motivation